tsnl/tsnl/README.md

 Welcome to my humble abode. 😊

-I am a simulation software engineer at Tesla on the Optimus team where I specialize in camera modeling, rendering, high-throughput synthetic data generation, and general software architecture.
+I am a simulation software engineer at Tesla on the Optimus team who specializes in camera modeling, rendering, high-throughput synthetic data generation, and general software architecture.
 I'm also interested in physics engines, reinforcement learning, and solving challenging sim-to-real transfer problems.

 My first loves are compilers, programming languages, and computer graphics.
-I typically work on these kinds of projects to unwind.
-You can still find a few old programming language prototypes if you go digging through my repos, but I'm always prototyping new language features.
+I typically work on these projects to unwind.

 On this GitHub account, you can find a collection of tools useful for projects in these fields.
 Please feel free to file issues and pull requests.